-California Code of Civil Procedure Section 1245.230 requires that a Resolution of Necessity contain a declaration that the governing body has found and determined that either the offer required by Section 7267.2 of the California Government Code has been made to the Owner, or the offer has not been made because the Owner cannot be located with reasonable diligence.
+California Code of Civil Procedure section 1245.230 requires that a Resolution of Necessity contain a declaration that the governing body has found and determined that either the offer required by section 7267.2 of the California Government Code has been made to the owner(s) of record, or the offer has not been made because the owner(s) cannot be located with reasonable diligence.

-California Government Code Section 7267.2 requires that an offer be made to the Owner and in an amount which the agency believes to be just compensation.
+California Government Code section 7267.2 requires that an offer be made to the owner or to the owner(s) of record and in an amount which the agency believes to be just compensation.
 The amount must not be less than the agency's approved appraisal of the fair market value of the property.
-In addition, the agency is required to provide the Owner with a written statement of, and summary of the basis for, the amount it established as just compensation.
+In addition, the agency is required to provide the owner(s) with a written statement of, and summary of the basis for, the amount it established as just compensation.

-Staff has taken the following actions as required by California law for the acquisition of the Property:
+Staff has taken the following actions as required by California law for the acquisition of the Properties:

-- 1. Retained an independent appraiser to determine the fair market value of the Property; - 2.
-Reviewed and approved the appraisals, and established the amount it believes to be just compensation for the Property; - 3.
-Determined the Owners of the Property by examining the County assessor's records, preliminary title reports, and occupancy of the Property; - 4.
-Made a written offer to purchase to the Owners for the full amount of just compensation which was not less than the approved appraised value; - 5.
-Provided the Owners with a written statement of, and summary of the basis for, the amount established as just compensation with respect to the foregoing offer.
+- 1. Obtained appraisals to determine the fair market value of the Properties, which included consideration of any immovable fixtures and equipment as appropriate; - 2.
+Reviewed and approved the appraisals, and established the amount it believes to be just compensation for the Properties; - 3.
+Determined the owners of the Properties by examining the county assessor's record and the title report; - 4.
+Made written offers to the Owners for the full amount of just compensation which was not less than the approved appraised values; and - 5.
+Provided the Owners with a written a statements of and summaries of the basis for, the amounts established as just compensation with respect to the foregoing offers.

-It is recommended that based on the above actions, the Board find and determine that the offer required by Section 7267.2 of the California Government Code has been made to the Owners.
+It is recommended that based on the above evidence, the Board find and determine that the offers required by Section 7267.2 of the California Government Code have been made to the owner(s) of record.